QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

 > This page is a stub, not just because there is much yet to be written, but because the development of this page and its subpages should ideally happen naturally through storytelling, not just worldbuilding.
 That is a slow process.
 Until enough detail is added to a given subgroup to be moved to its own page, it will remain here.

 > [!example]- Real-world influences
 > Of course because there is so much potential detail to be added to pages like these, inspiration must be drawn from somewhere.
 More subgroups may be added in the future as well, but under specific circumstances.
-For a lot more detail about all that, check the meta page on [[Appropriate real-world influences|appropriate real-world influences]].
+For a lot more detail about all that, check the meta page on [appropriate real-world influences](../../../_meta/Appropriate%20real-world%20influences).
 >
 > Here is the abridged version for this page specifically:
 > - **Alessan** | Inspired by = Italy